 Submit your own individually developed / created portfolio of evidence (written responses, annotations, and collected artifacts).

 - Remember your submission should be meaningfully distinguishable from other submissions.

-- If you are co-teaching or co-planning, submit different lessons to demonstrate your individual competency.
+- If you are co-teaching or co-planning, submit different lessons and evidence of individual implementation to demonstrate your individual competency.